RadhaHariharan/tradewatchapp/README.md

 4. in terminal type npm run start and press enter
 5. now in stocksController.dart replace the IP in the URL with the IP of the system running the server.
 6. Now run the app in debug mode and check.

+I have used extensions on the application which will dynamically adapt to the screen size and change the font size container height and width.
+Some of the other things which can be improved is splitting the view folder widgets into sub widgets for greater readibility.
+I haven't implemented the other screens as I think that was not required for the situation.

+Thanks and Regards
+R S Radha Hariharan.